-Bookings for groups of 10 or more (15 in the case of Dear Evan Hansen and 20 for Hamilton) are open for all shows performing at the concert and can be made by calling 312-977-1710 or emailing [email protected]
+Bookings for groups of 10 or more are open for all shows performing at the concert and can be made by calling 312-977-1710 or emailing [email protected]

 For the other shows performing, tickets typically go on sale 8-10 weeks before performances begin in Chicago; however, concert attendees will be given a special presale code to begin booking tickets before anyone else for select shows!
 Can’t make the concert?
 Join our email list!

-Tags: Broadway In Chicago Summer Concert, summer concert
+Tags: Broadway In Chicago Summer Concert, featured, summer concert